-Teacher Qualifications
+■ Teacher Qualifications

 A provision of this Title I part of the law requires all districts to notify parents of all children in Title I schools that they have the right to request and receive timely information on the professional qualifications of their children's classroom teachers and paraprofessionals.
-[ESEA; 20 USC 6311; 34 CFR 200.61]
+[ESEA; 20 USC 6311; 34 CFR 200.37, 200.53, 200.55, 200.57, 200.61]

-Release of Directory Information
+■ Release of Directory Information

 The school is responsible for keeping students records.
-Both parents have absolute access to records unless prohibited by court order.
-These records, including supplementary records are under the general custodianship of the Director of Student Services, 1651 Sixteenth St., Santa Monica, CA 90404.
+Parents have absolute access to records unless prohibited by court order.
+These records, including supplementary records are under the general custodianship of the Director of Student Services, 1717 Fourth St., Santa Monica, CA 90401.

-With the exception of directory-type information, the law limits access to information in student records without parental consent to, generally: school and district personnel with legitimate education interest; a school to which a student is transferring, in which case the parent is notified by the school district requesting the record or transfer of information; specified federal and state education administrators; prospective grantors of students financial aid; state and local agencies concerned with the health and safety of students in cases of emergency, immunization programs and programs for the control of communicable disease.
+With the exception of directory-type information, the law limits access to information in student records without parental consent to, generally: school and district personnel with legitimate education interest, school to which a student is transferring, in which case the parent is notified by the school district requesting the record or transfer of information; specified federal and state education administrators; prospective grantors of students financial aid; state and local agencies concerned with the health and safety of students in cases of emergency, immunization programs and programs for the control of communicable disease.